zenaror/PS2-VMC-GUI-python/README.md

 This project is based on the original GUI fork at https://github.com/MegaBitmap/PS2-VMC-GUI and keeps the same functionality for reading and managing PS2 VMC files.

+> Note: This code was developed with assistance from AI tooling, including GitHub Copilot.

 ## Features

 - Read and manage PS2 virtual memory card files (`.bin`, `.vmc`, `.ps2`, `.mcd`)